 The module explores the ideas of sustainable urban design through making an urban design proposal.
 The project work will synthesize the abstract concepts of urban design and sustainability by applying these ideas to a place.
 The aim is to apply different interpretations of sustainability in urban design and explore how the implementation of these resource reducing technologies can inform urban strategies.

-BENVGTC2 Urban Design: Product, Process and Critique (15 credits)
+BENVGTC2 Urban Design: Layout, Density & Typology (15 credits)

 BENVGTC4 Urban Design: Guidance, Incentive & Control (15 credits)